Picasso said, “Art washes away from the soul the dust of everyday life.”

 This easy but effective system reconnects us with the aesthetic glory of our natural surroundings which under normal work-a-day conditions could be overlooked.

-- Select an object within your immediate environment and give it your undivided attention for a couple of minutes.
-Be creative, this could be a plant, a photographs or a favourite pet.
+1. Select an object within your immediate environment and give it your undivided attention for a couple of minutes.
+Be creative, this could be a plant, photographs or a favorite pet.

-- Simply keep you focus on whatever you have selected.
+2. Simply keep your focus on whatever you have selected.

 How do you incorporate being mindful into your daily life?
 And if you don’t, then what would you hope to get out of it?
 Share your thoughts below!